Has ‘The Flash’ And ‘Arrow’ Been Renewed For New Seasons By The CW?

 Are you excited to hear that The Flash and Arrow have been renewed?

-[Featured Image By Chris Pizzello/Invision/AP Photo]
+[Featured Image By Chris Pizzello/Invision/AP Images]